Rise with Girl & Her Backpack

 What is the Itinerary for the backpacking trip?

-The itinerary will be shared with parents two weeks prior to camp.
+The itinerary will be shared with parents one month prior to camp from ashley@girlandherbackpack.com.

 Is transportation provided?

 Transportation is provided from Sugar House Park in SLC to and from the trailhead.
 Transportation from other locations can be arranged if needed.
-Please contact ashley@girlandherbackpack.com to arrange transportation from a nearby location.
+Please contact ashley@girlandherbackpack.com at least two weeks before camp to arrange transportation from a nearby location.

 Do you provide scholarships?

-We provide scholarships to at least 30% of our camp registrants on a financial need-basis.
-Please contact ashley@girlandherbackpack.com if you are interested in applying for a scholarship.
+We provide scholarships to at least 75% of our camp registrants on a financial need-basis.
+Please fill out an application if you are interested in applying for a scholarship.

 What should my child do to prepare for camp?

-If your child has never been tent camping, we recommend signing them up for our car camping trip at the beginning of summer so they have a good base for backpacking.
-For fitness, we recommend taking your child to hike (or sign them up for one of our community hikes!)
-2-3 times before camp.
+For fitness, we recommend taking your child to hike 2-3 times before camp.
 If a hike is not possible, then we recommend going for a few 2-mile walks.
 Walking for 15-30 minutes every other day is also highly recommended!
 Overall, we take a lot of breaks and go at the pace of the camper :)

 “Finding a sense of purpose enables girls to develop their own framework for success, rather than looking at what others are doing as a source of comparison and competition.”